Entertainment & Special Event Insurance — Kelly Insurance Group

 MULTI-DAY HIP HOP FESTIVALS

 Multi-stage, multi-day outdoor and indoor festival productions with multiple hip hop, rap, and R&B artists.
-Requires more underwriting time — venue contracts, security agreements, artist lineup documentation, and crowd capacity planning are all evaluated.
+These usually need more underwriting time — venue contracts, security agreements, lineup documentation, and capacity planning are all reviewed.

 🏟️